nathro/AutoTransform/README.md

 **[A visual representation](https://lucid.app/lucidchart/eca43a3d-175f-416f-bb4f-4363d56f951b/edit?invitationId=inv_f44ed708-8c4a-4998-96f2-8b860aba8ebc)**

-The Input component of the schema will get a list of string keys that represent items needing that may be transformed, these are then passed through the Filters where only those that pass the is_valid check make it through.
-This filtered set of keys is then passed to a Batcher which breaks the keys into groups called Batches.
+The Input component of the schema will get a list of Items that may serve as inputs to a transformation, these are then passed through the Filters where only those that pass the is_valid check make it through.
+This filtered set of Items is then passed to a Batcher which breaks the Items into groups called Batches.
 Batches will be executed sequentially as independent changes going through a multi-step process.
 First, the Batch goes to a Transformer which makes the actual changes to the codebase.
 Next, Validators are invoked which check to ensure the codebase is still healthy.
 After this, Commands are run which perform post-change processing, such as code generation.
 Finally, the Repo object will check for changes, commit them if present, and submit them (i.e. as a Pull Request).
 Once this is done, the Repo object will return the repository to a clean state in preparation for the next Batch.

 # **Upcoming Milestones**